-As a new parent, I’m constantly trying to figure out the best way to educate our little hustlers about business, entrepreneurship, and money.
+As a parent, I’m constantly trying to figure out the best way to educate our little hustlers about business, entrepreneurship, and money.

-And while he’s a few years away from the proverbial lemonade stand on the sidewalk, let me use that as inspiration for this post.
+And while they may still be a few years away from the proverbial lemonade stand on the sidewalk, let me use that as inspiration for this post.

-I had a number of entrepreneurial ventures as a kid — some successful and some less so — but for every package of Skittles I sold and every baby I sat (OK, that sounds super weird), I was learning on small scale the basic elements of business on small, low-risk scale.
+I had a number of entrepreneurial ventures as a kid — some successful and some less so — but for every package of Skittles I sold and every baby I sat (OK, that sounds super weird), I was learning the basic elements of business on small, low-risk scale.

 You’ll find something for every age level below.
 After all, Warren Buffett says (paraphrasing) that the age you start your first business was found to be a strong predictor of your business success later in life.